ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 That's it!
 But we did used this earlier too right?
 I mean with the `Car` class, we had overriden the methods and same thing we are doing here! `Override` methods?
 <!-- Rephrase it! -->
-There we had a concrete implementation, i.e. a concrete class `Car` had the methods and with different functionality we had to make a lot of changes.
+There we had a concrete implementation, i.e. a concrete class `Car` had the methods and if we have a class that extends the concrete class but has a different functionality, we need to make changes in those.
+So, this was an issue.

-Now that I have `Displayable` and `Enginable` class I can create multiple implementations and then use the implementation that suits our need.
+Now that I have `Displayable` and `Enginable` interfaces, I can create multiple implementations and then use the implementation that suits our need.

 ***Let's start building implementations!***

+Before we start writing the code, the implementations of the interfaces in strategy pattern usually have a slight different naming convention.
+These are called `Strategies`.
+So, if you have an interface called `Enginable`, the strategy will be called `SomeEngineStrategy`.
+This obviously depends on the type of engine.
+So, we can use this type of strategy wherever we need this specific type of engine.

 ```java
 public class RegularEngineStrategy implements Enginable {